hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 **Euclid data and data access**

-Euclid Q1_ contains different types of data, like catalogues (data tables), images, and spectra (see the `Data products in the science archive <https://s2e2.cosmos.esa.int/www/euclid_iscience/Data_products_in_the_science_archive.html>`_ in the `Euclid Archive Help <https://s2e2.cosmos.esa.int/www/euclid_iscience/Public_User_Guide.html>`_ for details).
-The description of these data products can be found on the Data Product Definition Document (DPDD_).
+Euclid Q1_ contains different types of data, like catalogues (data tables), images, and spectra.
+For details, please refer to the `Data products in the science archive <https://s2e2.cosmos.esa.int/www/euclid_iscience/Data_products_in_the_science_archive.html>`_ in the `Euclid Archive Help <https://s2e2.cosmos.esa.int/www/euclid_iscience/Public_User_Guide.html>`_ , as well as the Q1 Data Product Definition Document (DPDD_).

-This Astroquery package is mostly geared to query and retrieve the data stored in the catalogues, but it also includes dedicated methods to retrieve the images - stored as large FITS files - and spectra (the latter being served via the DataLink_ IVOA_ protocol - see Sect.
+This Astroquery package is mostly geared to query and retrieve the data stored in the catalogues, but it also includes dedicated methods to retrieve the images and spectra (both stored as large FITS files).
+The latter are served via the DataLink_ IVOA_ protocol - see Sect.
 3 below).
 It is also possible to directly access to these products (without having to retrieve them) using the "Euclid Q1" datalab that is publicly available in the `ESA Datalabs <https://datalabs.esa.int/>`_ e-science platform.
 Users aiming to analyse large Euclid datasets are encouraged to use this platform.